Strategy Design is Only the Beginning — Mind the Gap between Strategy Design and Implementation

-Designing a clear and compelling company strategy is only the first step.
-To truly meet strategic targets, your plans must be understood, committed to and implemented by your employees.
+Designing a clear and coherent company strategy is only the first step.
+To truly meet strategic targets, your plans must be understood, committed to, and implemented by your employees.
 Unfortunately, there is often a measurable gap between strategy design and implementation in too many organizations.

 Closing the Gap between Strategy Design and Implementation

-What about the 10% of leaders who manage to effectively execute their strategies?
-Further study shows that there are some common practices that successful leaders follow to better close the gap between strategy design and implementation.
+What about the ~10% of leaders who manage to effectively execute their strategies?
+Further study shows that there are some common practices that successful leaders follow after their strategy retreats to better close the gap between strategy design and implementation.

 Just imagine an engineering-driven culture getting in the way of strategies to move into new customer-driven markets.
-Or a sales-driven culture (i.e. Wells Fargo) sabotaging a strategy to increase customer loyalty.
+Or a sales-driven culture (e.g., Wells Fargo) sabotaging a strategy to increase customer loyalty.

-Strategy implementation is a day-by-day effort and actively engaging employees in your strategy is different than communicating your strategy to employees.
+Strategy is a verb, and strategy implementation is a day-by-day effort.
+Actively engaging employees in your strategy is different than communicating your strategy to employees.

-High performing leaders ensure that people know what is expected of them, consistently do what they say they will do, and create teams that can depend upon each other.
+High performing leadership teams ensure that people know what is expected of them, consistently do what they say they will do, and create teams that can depend upon each other.
 They also hold frequent meetings to track progress toward goals and share lessons learned.

 The Bottom Line